-Families living in the DTES struggle with multiple social and economic barriers such as poverty, mental health, and addiction challenges.
+Several of the families that access music therapy at YMCA live with multiple social and economic barriers such as poverty, mental health, and addiction challenges.
 Many of the parents are younger and have experienced some form of trauma, which may be ongoing.
 A significant percentage of families identify as Indigenous and some of these parents may be experiencing the ripple effects of residential schools, which in turn, can affect their ability to parent.
 Lack of parenting skills also has a huge impact on the children, which may look like increased screen time, unhealthy attachments, poor nutrition and dental health and affected speech.
-The most recognizable challenges in YMCA’s programs have been language, social, physical and emotional development.
+The most recognizable challenges in the YMCA programs have been language, social, physical and emotional development.
 Many children are also in and out of foster care, which can also introduce stress such as inconsistent housing and care.
 In addition to these areas, some children have had additional diagnoses such as Sensory Processing Disorder, Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder, and Post Traumatic Stress Disorder.

 “Music and movement play an important role in healthy child development.
 From birth, parents use music and songs to calm and soothe their child.
 They engage, interact and connect with the child through lullaby and songs.
 Children naturally enjoy music and respond to music at an early age.
 When young children participate in music and movement activity in a group, they have many opportunities to take turn or share using the musical instrument or to sing their song, these turn taking and sharing enhance their social skill.
 Many songs, music and moment give the opportunity for the children to identify different emotions and feelings (eg. “If you are happy and you know it clap your hand”) and allow them to express their feelings through music and movement.